sf-wdi-24/rails_bog_app/readme.md

 #### 2. Set up the creatures `new` action

-When a user sends a GET request for `/creatures/new`, your server will search for a `creatures#new` action, so you need to create a controller method to handle this request. `creatures#new` should render the view `new.html.erb` inside the `app/views/creatures` folder.
+When a user sends a GET request to `/creatures/new`, your server will search for a `creatures#new` action, so you need to create a controller method to handle this request. `creatures#new` should render the view `new.html.erb` inside the `app/views/creatures` folder.

 ```ruby
 #